 Consumer email list – be very careful

-For email list providers, GDPR made the business of compiling consumer email lists much more expensive and complicated, so much so that many abandoned the market.
+For email list providers, GDPR made the business of compiling consumer email lists much more expensive and complicated – so much so that many abandoned the market.

-Some very reputable email marketing providers still do sell consumer email marketing lists but we would urge you to exercise the maximum amount of due diligence before proceeding with a purchase.
+However, we would urge you to exercise the maximum amount of due diligence before proceeding with a purchase.

 What many email marketing service providers think

-In fact, there are so many people who do not appreciate receiving email marketing that laws have been passed against certani types of promotional email campaigns.
-But what do email service providers think?
+In fact, there are so many people who do not appreciate receiving email marketing that laws have been passed against certain types of promotional email campaigns.

-Many email service providers like MailChimp will not send mass emails to bought-in lists.
-Many service providers have written blog posts warning about buying in a list of marketing emails containing recipients who have never heard from your company before.
-Here’s an article from Hubspot, an article from GoDaddy, an article from OptInMonster, an article from CrazyEgg, and an article from SendInBlue.
+Many service providers have written blog posts warning about buying in a database containing recipients who have never heard from your company before.

 All of them warn readers about the alleged threat of having your website removed, having your email provision removed, and the huge damage it will have to your company’s reputation.

-The problem with this argument is that most email marketing services providers do actually send email campaigns to bought-in lists if you can prove that you’ve purchased it from a reputable supplier.
+Nevertheless, most email marketing services providers do actually send email campaigns to bought-in lists if you can prove that you’ve purchased it from a reputable supplier.

 If you purchase an email marketing database with a million emails on it for £20, they will not send it for you.